uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![Locomotion System](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/teleportation_area.jpg)

-- Test it out, try to teleport from one plane to the other.
+- Test it out in the simulator, try to teleport from one plane to the other.

-In the simulator, you need to tab until you are controlling the right controllers, then press the **w** key to simulate pressing up on the thumb stick.
+Remember In the simulator, you need to press tab to select the controllers, then press the **i** key to simulate pressing up on the thumb stick and producing a teleport beam.

 ### Anchor

 You can also use a teleportation anchor.
 These allow you to pick specific spots for the player to teleport to.

 - Add a cube to the scene
-- scale it down so its flatter
+- scale it down so it's flatter
 - move it next to one of the planes
 - Add a **Teleportation Anchor** component to it
 - Change the **Interaction layer mask** to Teleport